pho5nix/Argos/README.md

 **Argos is an open-source Alert Investigation Copilot for financial crime teams.**
-It sits between your existing transaction-monitoring system and your case management tool, dispositions false positives in minutes instead of days, and drafts regulator-ready SAR narratives with cited evidence — entirely self-hosted, entirely inspectable.
+It sits between your existing transaction-monitoring system and your case management tool, dispositions false positives in minutes instead of days and drafts regulator-ready SAR narratives with cited evidence, entirely self-hosted, entirely inspectable.

 Argos is deliberately narrow.
-It does one thing: it turns a flagged alert into a structured investigation with a disposition recommendation and a draft narrative, and it hands the result to a human analyst.
-It does not make autonomous decisions, it does not touch the authorization path, and it does not add new fraud detection rules to your stack.
-It removes the four-day manual investigation bottleneck — that's the entire product.
+It does one thing: it turns a flagged alert into a structured investigation with a disposition recommendation and a draft narrative and it hands the result to a human analyst.
+It does not make autonomous decisions, it does not touch the authorization path and it does not add new fraud detection rules to your stack.
+It removes the four-day manual investigation bottleneck.
+That's the entire product.

 ---